zzxwill/odps/intl.en-US/User Guide/SDK/Java SDK.md

 ## AliyunAccount {#section_os1_f5b_wdb .section}

-AlibabaCloudAccount The primary account created in Alibaba Cloud.
+AlibabaCloudAccount.
+The primary account created in Alibaba Cloud.
 It generally has an AccessKey that is comprised of an AccessKeyId. and an AccessKeySecret and which is used to initialize MaxCompute.

 ## MaxCompute {#section_i25_f5b_wdb .section}

 It is the entry of MaxCompute SDK.
-User can get set of all objects under the project shell by such endpoint, including [Projects](../../../../intl.en-US/Product Introduction/Definition/Projects.md), [Tables](../../../../intl.en-US/Product Introduction/Definition/Table.md), [Resources](../../../../intl.en-US/Product Introduction/Definition/Resource.md), [Functions](../../../../intl.en-US/Product Introduction/Definition/Function.md), and [Instances](../../../../intl.en-US/Product Introduction/Definition/Instance.md).
+User can get set of all objects under the project shell by such endpoint, including [Projects](../../../../reseller.en-US/Product Introduction/Definition/Projects.md), [Tables](../../../../reseller.en-US/Product Introduction/Definition/Table.md), [Resources](../../../../reseller.en-US/Product Introduction/Definition/Resource.md), [Functions](../../../../reseller.en-US/Product Introduction/Definition/Function.md), and [Instances](../../../../reseller.en-US/Product Introduction/Definition/Instance.md).

 **Note:** MaxCompute was formerly called ODPS, so the portal class is still named ODPS in the current SDK version.